-Our large patient base and affiliations with multiple private and hospital-based clinics provide exposure to a broad spectrum of diseases.
+Our large patient base and affiliations with multiple private and hospital-based clinics provide exposure to a broad spectrum of dermatologic conditions

 The Dermatology Residency Program at Baylor University Medical Center, part of Baylor Scott & White Health, provides an excellent ACGME-accredited residency training experience in the diverse, vibrant city of Dallas, Texas.